Wizard of Odd

 "Wizard of Odd" is the 26th episode of the second season of the animated television series Phineas and Ferb, the 56th broadcast episode segment in the season and the 52nd episode overall.
-It was originally broadcast on Disney Channel on September 24, 2010.
-In this episode, a parody of The Wonderful Wizard of Oz, Candace Flynn tries to bust her brothers, Phineas Flynn and Ferb Fletcher, by traveling to the Wizard in "Bustopolis", pursued by Doofenwarlock.
+It was originally broadcast on Disney Channel and later Disney XD on September 24, 2010.
+In this episode, a parody of The Wonderful Wizard of Oz, Candace Flynn tries to find her way home by traveling to the Wizard in "Bustopolis" before she’s pursued by Doofenwarlock.